iagonb/iagonb/README.md

 I'm a PhD candidate in Physics with a background in complex systems, statistical physics, and econophysics.
 My work sits at the intersection of theory, computation, and data science.

-I’m particularly interested in stochastic processes, network-based models, and wealth/inequality dynamics, combining analytical approaches (SDEs, Fokker–Planck equations) with large-scale simulations in Python and C.
+I’m particularly interested in stochastic processes, network-based models, and economical phenomena, combining analytical approaches (SDEs, Fokker–Planck equations) with large-scale simulations in Python, C and Fortran.

 Here you’ll find repositories related to: